fshaked/bootstrap/README.md

 # bootstrap

-A small public script to generate GitHub keys, clone the private scripts repo, and build some tools from sources.
+A small public script to generate GitHub keys, clone the private scripts repo, and build some tools from source.

 ```shell
 git clone https://github.com/fshaked/bootstrap.git